MAX DEFENDER 8 FORECAST: Dry and warm days ahead

-Expect around a 10% chance for showers to develop late afternoon into the early evening Monday.
-Even though we’re dealing with winds out of the northeast and then switching to the Northwest, daytime highs will remain in the upper 80s and lower 90s.
-Since the air will be reasonably dry, heat indices will be lackluster.
-High pressure will then shift across the state along with upper level dry air.
-Rain chances will fluctuate between 10 and 20% through mid week and by the end of the week transitioning into the weekend a new front develops from the Mississippi river valley and looks to interact with the gulf coast of Florida by the end of this coming weekend into the following week.
+Expect around a 10 percent chance for showers to develop late afternoon into the early evening Monday.
+Even though we’re dealing with winds out of the northeast and then switching to the northwest, daytime highs will remain in the upper 80s and lower 90s.
+Since the air will be reasonably dry, heat indexes will be lackluster.
+High pressure will then shift across the state along with upper-level dry air.
+Rain chances will fluctuate between 10 and 20 percent through mid-week and by the end of the week transitioning into the weekend, a new front develops from the Mississippi River Valley and looks to interact with the Gulf Coast of Florida by the end of this coming weekend into the following week.

 In regards to the tropics, we are still monitoring invest 92L off the coast of the Carolinas.
 This area of low pressure does have a slight chance of developing into a tropical depression and or a named tropical system.
 There is also a new wave developing in the tropical Atlantic tracking for the Caribbean and the lesser Antilles.
 If the wave continues on its path into the Caribbean, we may have a much greater chance of this wave becoming our next named storm system.